AzulGarza/lineartestr/README.md

 ![formula](man/figures/CodeCogsEqn.gif)

 Using the Domínguez-Lobato test which relies on wild-bootstrap.
+Also the Ramsey RESET test is implemented.

 ## Installation